jmoenig/Snap/docs/API.md

 undefined

+### IDE_Morph.prototype.flashSpriteScriptOutlineAt()
+the flashSpriteScriptOutlineAt() method highlights the outline of the innermost block of the scripts of the sprite indicated by name - or the current sprite or stage if none - that corresponds to the position of the given character index when using the current codification mapping

+#### syntax
+    flashSpriteScriptOutlineAt(charIdx[, spriteName[, colorCSV[, border]]]);

+#### parameters
+* charIdx
+    * integer representing the character index of mapped code to be signaled, starting at 0
+* spriteName
+    * name of sprite or stage whose scripts to fetch, or none, in which case the currently edited object will be taken
+* colorCSV
+    * string with comma-separated integer values representing a color in the form "r,g,b[,a]", or none, in which case the default highlight color will be used.
+Color components are numbers between 0 and 255, alpha a fraction between 0 and 1.
+* border
+    * integer representing the pixel width of the outline highlight

+#### return value
+undefined

+### IDE_Morph.prototype.unflashSpriteScriptsOutline()
+the unflashSpriteScriptsOutline() method un-highlights the blocks outlines of the scripts of the sprite indicated by name - or the current sprite or stage if none -

+#### syntax
+    unflashSpriteScriptsOutline([spriteName]);

+#### parameters
+* spriteName
+    * name of sprite or stage whose scripts to fetch, or none, in which case the currently edited object will be taken

+#### return value
+undefined

+### IDE_Morph.prototype.showScriptBalloonAt()
+the showScriptBalloonAt() method highlights the outline of the innermost block of the scripts of the sprite indicated by name - or the current sprite or stage if none - that corresponds to the position of the given character index when using the current codification mapping

+#### syntax
+    showScriptBalloonAt(contents, charIdx[, spriteName]);

+#### parameters
+* contents
+    * data to be displayed inside the speech balloon, can be a string, number, costume, morph, canvas, list, table etc. - anything first-class in Snap!
+* charIdx
+    * integer representing the character index of mapped code to be signaled, starting at 0
+* spriteName
+    * name of sprite or stage whose scripts to fetch, or none, in which case the currently edited object will be taken

+#### return value
+undefined

+### IDE_Morph.prototype.closePopUps()
+the closePopUps() method removes all pop-up menus and speech balloon, if any

+#### syntax
+    closePopUps();

+#### return value
+undefined

 ### IDE_Morph.prototype.unsavedChanges()
 the unsavedChanges() method returns a Boolean value indicating whether the currently edited project has been modifed since it was last saved.